neurobin/php2html/README.md

       ./install   //or simply drag and drop the file on terminal
 ###On Windows:

 For windows, a setup.exe file is provided.
 Run it to install.
+You might need to reboot once after completing installation to use it from commmand line.
+No reboot is needed to run it from desktop launcher.

 ##How to use: